 Well first of all congrats!!
 I am a huge fan of eloping (obviously) and cannot be more excited for you!
 Or maybe you’re considering eloping, and haven’t decided yet.
 That’s okay too, hopefully this article helps you to decide if it’s the right decision for you or not.
 And if it is, I am here to help you turn your elopement vision into a reality!

-Whatever stage you’re in, if you have any questions at all about how to elope in California or anywhere else, this is the guide for you!
+Whatever stage you’re in, if you have any questions at all about how to elope in California, this is the guide for you!